NCA4 Vol. I and II: FAQs

 Public review and comment is vital to the development of this assessment.
 While author teams were carefully selected to bring a variety of expertise and diversity of views, the public may be aware of additional scientific information or case studies that warrant consideration.
 This is a report that is intended to inform and be responsive to the needs of the Nation, and the authors want it to be a useful and practical resource for educators, decisionmakers, and the American public.

-How long is the public comment period?
+How long was the public comment period?

 All comments will be read and responded to.
 Each chapter is assigned a Review Editor, who is tasked with ensuring that authors adequately respond to all comments received during the public and National Academies review periods.